libmanuk/OHMSObject/README.md

+<h2>omeka-plugin-OHMSObjectPlugin</h2>

-<b>A plugin for Omeka that embeds an OHMS Object via URL paths in the OHMS Object field.</b>
+A plugin for Omeka that embeds an OHMS Object via URL paths in the OHMS Object field.

 Usage Note: